By (author) Talal Asad

 By (author) Wendy Brown

 Wendy Brown is Class of 1936 First Professor of Political Science at the University of California, Berkeley, where she is also affiliated with the Program in Critical Theory.
 Among her many book titles are Regulating Aversion: Tolerance in the Age of Empire and Identity (Princeton University Press, 2006), Walled States, Waning Sovereignty (Zone Books, 2010), Undoing the Demos: Neoliberalism’s Stealth Revolution (Zone Books, 2015), and In the Ruins of Neoliberalism: The Rise of Anti-Democratic Politics in the West (Columbia University Press, 2019).

 By (author) Judith Butler

-Judith Butler is Maxine Elliot Professor of Comparative Literature and Critical Theory at the University of California at Berkeley.
-She is the author of The Psychic Life of Power (1997), Antigone’s Claim (2000), Giving an
+Judith Butler is Maxine Elliot Professor in the Departments of Rhetoric and Comparative Literature at the University of California, Berkeley.
+Their most recent book is The Force of Nonviolence.

 By (author) Saba Mahmood

 Saba Mahmood (1962–2018) was a professor of anthropology at the University of California, Berkeley.
 Her work focused on questions of secularism, religion, gender, and embodiment.
 Her books include Politics of Piety: the Islamic Revival and the Feminist Subject (2004) and Religious Difference in a Secular Age: A Minority Report (2016).